Amyloid Targeting Therapies

 What are Amyloid Targeting Therapies (ATT)?

-Amyloid Targeting Therapies are the first in a class of disease-modifying drugs for the treatment of Alzheimer’s disease.
+Amyloid Targeting Therapies are the first in a class of new disease-modifying drugs for the treatment of Alzheimer’s disease.
 For the first time in therapeutic history, we now have pharmaceutical treatments that directly impact on the underlying pathological mechanisms in the brain that cause progression of the condition.

 It is important to understand that although they have been demonstrated to delay the progression of the condition, this does not mean that you are going to experience in yourself an improvement in your current symptoms whilst on these treatments.
 Your condition will continue to progress, although at a slower rate than if you are not taking the treatment.